These resources and articles can provide direction for your research efforts.

 - Exactly how have PR investments helped to build public understanding and support.

-NSPRA recently asked two PR veterans with extensive experience in research - Stacey Smith, APR, senior counsel with Jackson, Jackson & Wagner in Exeter, N.H., and Dr. Carol Eaton, director for assessment and instructional services for the Jefferson County Public Schools in Golden, Colo. - to discuss PR research options for these tough times.
+NSPRA previously asked two PR veterans with extensive experience in research - Stacey Smith, APR, senior counsel with Jackson, Jackson & Wagner in Exeter, N.H., and Dr. Carol Eaton, director for assessment and instructional services for the Jefferson County Public Schools in Golden, Colo. - to discuss PR research options for these tough times.

 Their mission: Offer other NSPRA members tried-and-true suggestions for tapping into public opinion without blowing the budget.
 Here's some of what they shared: